Haunted Places in Old Towne Orange Circle

 Antique stores are always a mecca for extra energy.
 All the items have long individual histories and it is not surprising that they hold their own attachments.
 Couple that with a historic building and you got yourself a paranormal party.

 At Antique Station, there is always a lot of unexplained activity happening.
-The last row of the shop has cold spots felt by patrons and dogs are known to act strangely while walking down this section of the store.
-Employees have seen shadows and black clouds of energy manifest and then quickly disappear as well as hear clear disembodied voices.
-A record was even said to have flown down an isle before making a sharp turn down another isle then falling to the floor.
+The last row of the shop has cold spots felt by patrons, and dogs are known to act strangely while walking down this section of the store.
+Employees have seen shadows and black clouds of energy manifest and then quickly disappear, as well as hear clear, disembodied voices.
+A record was even said to have flown down an aisle before making a sharp turn down another aisle, then falling to the floor.

 Army-Navy Shop